FelixSchoen/ParlorPlace/backend/guide/WEREWOLF_CHARACTER_CREATION.md

 Start by creating a new `WerewolfGameRole` in `werewolf.ts`.
 After that, adjust `WerewolfLogType`, `WerewolfRoleType`, `WerewolfVoteDescriptor`.

-For `WerewolfRoleType`, make sure to add an icon conforming to the string value of the role.
-Icons are defined in `app.component.ts`.

 For `WerewolfLogType`, add a new case to the switch, like this:

 ```